-Labour disputes, such as strikes, walkouts, claims or other industrial action may disrupt the Issuer's business.
+Labour disputes, such as strikes, walkouts, claims or other formal or informal industrial action may disrupt the Issuer's business.
 A significant strike or other labour dispute could impact the Issuer's ability to provide air traffic services to customers.
-Consequently, its reputation, financial position and operating results may be adversely affected by industrial action, which could make it difficult for the Issuer to make payments on the Bonds.
+Consequently, its reputation, financial position and operating results may be adversely affected by industrial action, which could make it difficult for the Issuer to make payments on the New Bonds.

-NATS Limited (as the employer of all the Group employees) is a highly unionised company with a strong tradition of collective bargaining with two trade unions: Prospect (for air traffic controllers ("ATCOs") and engineers) and PCS (for air traffic service assistants ("ATSAs") and support staff).
-There is a general risk that employee engagement may decrease and industrial relations could worsen as a result of changes to employment terms and conditions, employment related court decisions, changes to pensions, and as a response to any wider climate of trade union disputes.
+NATS Limited (as the employer of all the Group employees) is a highly unionised company with a strong tradition of collective bargaining with two trade unions: Prospect (for air traffic controllers and engineers) and PCS (for air traffic service assistants and support staff).
+There is a general risk, heightened by the current level of general price inflation and the cost of living crisis, that employee engagement may decrease and industrial relations could worsen as a result of pay negotiations and other changes to employment terms and conditions, employment related court decisions, changes to pensions, and as a response to any wider climate of trade union disputes.